pombredanne/perfetto/src/profiling/memory/README.md

   callstack.
 * alloc\_objects: how many allocations (including ones with matching frees) were done at this callstack.

+**Googlers:** Head to http://pprof/ and upload the gzipped protos to get a visualization.

 [Speedscope](https://speedscope.app) can also be used to visualize the heap dump, but will only show the space view.